Professor Jessica Okosun

 Research Focus

-My research focuses on understanding the genetic and molecular mechanisms that underlie the initiation and progression of B-cell non-Hodgkin's lymphomas in order to define clinically-relevant biomarkers.
+My research focuses on understanding the genetic and molecular mechanisms that underlie the initiation and progression of non-Hodgkin's lymphomas in order to define clinically-relevant biomarkers.

 Key Publications